Bill Ratliff

-William Roark Ratliff (born August 16, 1936), is an American politician and engineer who served as a member of the Texas Senate from 1988 to 2004.
-Between 2000 and 2003 he served as the 40th lieutenant governor of Texas, after previous Lieutenant Governor Rick Perry replaced George W. Bush, who resigned to become president of the United States.
+William Roark Ratliff (born August 16, 1936) is an American politician and engineer who served as a member of the Texas Senate from 1988 to 2004.
+Between 2000 and 2003 he served as the 40th lieutenant governor of Texas, after the previous Lieutenant Governor Rick Perry replaced George W. Bush, who resigned to become president of the United States.

 Early life and education

 Ratliff was educated at Sonora High School in Sonora in Sutton County in West Texas and then at the University of Texas at Austin, where he studied civil engineering.
 Ratliff, along with brothers Shannon and Jack, was a member of the Phi Gamma Delta fraternity.

 Career

 Ratliff worked as a civil engineer for thirty years.

 Texas Senate

 He was first elected in 1988 as a Republican to the Texas Senate.
 In 1992, he was appointed chairman of the Senate Education Committee by Lieutenant Governor Bob Bullock.
 From 1997 to 1998, he served as President Pro Tempore of the Texas Senate.

 Ratliff and his wife, the former Sally Sandlin, have three children and eight grandchildren.
 Son Bennett Ratliff of Coppell, a civil engineer, served nine years as a Coppell ISD School Board Trustee and was elected in 2012 to represent District 115 in the Texas House of Representatives.
 Another son, Robert Thomas Ratliff (born 1967) of Mt.
 Pleasant, is the Republican Vice-Chairman of the Texas State Board of Education.

 Ratliff announced in 2003 that he would not run for reelection to the State Senate in 2004.
-Instead he soon resigned the Senate seat and was succeeded in a special election by Republican Kevin Eltife of Tyler.
+Instead, he soon resigned the Senate seat and was succeeded in a special election by Republican Kevin Eltife of Tyler.
 In 2005, Ratliff was awarded the John F. Kennedy Profile in Courage Award for "the example he has set of courage and principle in American public life".